baileythegreen/Useful-computing-files/about.md

 ---
-theme: jekyll-theme-architect
-layout: page
+layout: profile
 title: "About"
-description: "This page should contain information about the project."
+description: "A bit about me."
 permalink: /about/
 ---

-Some actual content.